What is a delinquent account?

-According to the Fair Credit Reporting Act (FCRA), delinquent accounts can remain on your credit reports for up to 7 years from the date they happened.
-Even if you make payments toward the late payment or settle the account, the delinquency can still stay on your credit history.
+According to the Fair Credit Reporting Act (FCRA), delinquent accounts can remain on your credit reports for up to seven years from the date they happened.3 Even if you make late payments to settle the account, the delinquency will stay on your credit report.

 How do I remove delinquent accounts from credit reports?

-A delinquent account will typically be removed from your credit report after 7 years.
-If you realize that a reported delinquency wasn’t removed when it should’ve been, you should retrieve a copy of your credit reports from the 3 major credit bureaus (TransUnion, Experian, and Equifax).
-If you believe a credit bureau has included a delinquency that is inaccurate or outdated, you can file a dispute with the credit bureau.
+A delinquent account will typically fall off your credit report after seven years.
+If you realize that a reported delinquency wasn’t removed when it should’ve been, you can file a dispute with the credit bureau in question.

 When do lenders report accounts as delinquent?

 Late payments generally won’t end up on your credit reports for at least 30 days after the date you miss the payment, although you may still incur late fees.
-If you make the full late payment before that 30 days is up, lenders and creditors may not report it to the credit bureaus as delinquent.
+If you make the full late payment before those 30 days are up, lenders and creditors may not report it to the credit bureaus as delinquent.

 To fix a delinquent account, you’ll need to pay what you owe quickly.
 The longer you wait, the more late fees you might incur.

 Plus, lenders can report delinquencies as 30, 60, 90, or 120 days late.4 While these are all bad on your credit report, a 30-day delinquency isn’t as bad as a 120-day delinquency.

 Financial terminology can be confusing, especially if you don’t have a personal finance background.
 Here’s a simple delinquent account meaning: A delinquent account is one in which you have borrowed money and not paid it back on time, as agreed upon in the terms and conditions of the account.